seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/README.md

 And use the `--help` flag on any command

+### Kubernetes - Kubectl Create Deployment

+- `kubectl create deployment --help` - show help for create deployment command (create a deployment with the specified name)
+- `kubectl create deployment my-nginx --image nginx` - create deployment
+- `kubectl get deployments` - get deployments
+- `kubectl get all` - get all resources
+- `kubectl get pods` - get pods

+Instead of creating a pod, we created a deployment.
+A deployment is a higher level abstraction that manages pods for us.
+A deployment manages a ReplicaSet which manages pods.

+Why do we need a deployment?

+- A deployment is a higher level abstraction that manages pods for us
+- A deployment manages a ReplicaSet which manages pods
+- A deployment allows us to easily scale pods up or down
+- A deployment allows us to easily update pods when a new image is pushed
+- A deployment allows us to easily roll back changes to a previous version

+### Clean up commands:

+- `kubectl delete deployment <deployment name>` - delete deployment
+- `kubectl delete pod <pod name>` - delete pod
+- `kubectl delete all --all` - delete all resources

 # Recommended VS Code extensions

 - Docker (allows you to run docker commands from VS Code)